 It’s Christmas home tour day!
 Actually, Christmas home tour week.
-Sharon from Pretty Practical Home is hosting a bunch of us bloggers to share our home tours all week.
-A few of us will share our tours each day.
-Sharon is hilarious, so be sure to check out her blog!
+A group of bloggers got together, and a few of us are sharing our Christmas home tours each day, so be sure to check out the links below.

 I love home tours, and I love Christmas, so these blog posts are some of my favorites.